Blog Post

 5 minute read time

 Running a business takes a lot of work.
-You can attest if you’ve ever tried to build a business of any sort.
+You can attest if you have ever tried to build a business of any sort.
 When I was 17 years old, I decided to start a business.
-At first, I didn’t know that was what I was doing, but it quickly grew into a small business.
-My small business was a clothing brand called OMNICIDE.
-I had many ups and downs in this endeavor, which eventually collapsed.
-In this post, I will explain how that came to be.
+At first, I did not know that was what I was doing, but it quickly grew into a small business.

 But first, I will give some background on how I became interested in owning and running a clothing brand.